CodeAirInc/Delivio/README.md

 # Settings
 You need to set up appsettings.json and deliviotest.json.
+Please contact the project owner.
+.